Health And Nature life

 • helps with bronchitis

-• relieves sore throat
+• relieves a sore throat

 • helps with rheumatism